What is a Primary Key?

 A column in a table (an attribute in an entity) is called a PRIMARY KEY if it uniquely identifies a specific row in a table of multiple rows.
-A UNIQUE key is a constraint applied on the data of a column.
-Technically, both are constraints that a column data must satisfy to be added in a table.

 - A UNIQUE key means that the column must not contain any duplicate values, meaning all the values in the column must be UNIQUE.

 - A column with UNIQUE key can accept NULL as a valid value (for only once in the column)

 - A PRIMARY key means that the column must be UNIQUE and no NULL values are allowed (even once)

 - Both ensure data integrity for a table by enforcing uniqueness and not null (for Primary Key columns)